Wear contact lenses regularly? You might encounter the occasional issue. So here are some fixes to the more common contact problems.

 The fix?
 Incorrect use of contact lenses and cleaning agents can lead to problems like red eyes.
 If you’re experiencing red, irritated eyes, it’s important to take out your contact lenses straight away, says Bupa optometrist Karen Makin.
 “Wait a day or so and if it doesn’t improve or it’s extremely painful, seek advice from your optometrist,” she says.

-Solution: Styes – sore, red lumps near the edge of your eyelid – can be painful, but they’re usually harmless and clear up within a few days.
-Can contact lenses cause styes?
-Not usually, but it’s best not to wear them until the infection heals, says Makin.
+The fix?
+A break from your lenses.
+Styes are sore, red lumps near the edge of your eyelid that can be painful – even if they’re usually harmless.
+And while contact lenses don’t usually cause styes, it’s best to not wear them until the infection heals.

 “There are lots of different types of contact lenses out there and while a particular type might be suitable for someone else, it may not be suitable for you,” says Makin.
 “More often than not, if you have a problem with one type of contact lens, we can arrange for a different brand, design or lens material.”